min69u/Reforestation/README.md

-## I started a new business making yachts in my attic this year...the sails are going through the roof
+## I wanted to be a tailor but I didn't suit the job